geniusdibya/pepithon/How to send email using Node.js.md

 ![Imgur](https://i.imgur.com/m60WFNb.png)

 2. Double click on the msi file to start the installer, then click 'Run'.
-Like any other installation on windows, we will click next buttons several times
+Like any other installation on windows, we will click next button several times

 ![accept terms](https://i.imgur.com/RfVrQWC.png)